scalawithcats/scala-with-cats/src/pages/case-studies/crdt/abstraction.md

 ```
 </div>

-With our type class in place we can write syntax
+With our type class in place we can implement syntax
 to enhance data types for which we have instances:

 ```tut:book:silent